Dominican Republic : Safety by CityDominican Republic - safety as a country

 - Visas - If you need information about the entry requirements to the Dominican Republic, you need to contact the embassy, high commission or consulate of the country.
 All visitors need a tourist card which can be obtained from the Embassy of the Dominican Republic or at the airport when you arrive, to enter the Dominican Republic.
 The tourist card is valid for 30 days.
 It can be extended by paying for an extension when you leave the country.

 - Currency - The official currency of the Dominican Republic is the Dominican peso.
 You can easily exchange money at banks or official exchange offices and do not try to exchange it on the street no matter how better the exchange rate is.
 It is advised to exchange only small amounts of money at a time to avoid any inconveniences.
 Be very watchful when withdrawing cash at an ATM.
 There might be some places that accept US dollars, Euros, Canadian dollars, British pounds, but it is a bit cheaper to pay in Dominican pesos.

-- Weather - The tropical climate with constant weather and an average temperature of 26°C makes Punta Cana a perfect destination all year round.
+- Weather - The tropical climate is the constant weather and an average temperature of 26°C makes Punta Cana a perfect destination all year round.
 The hottest season is from April to November, while from December to March evening temperatures are around 20°C. This is the area where very little rainfalls.

 - Airports - Punta Cana International Airport offers flights to and from many large cities in the world.
 It has numerous facilities as well as air conditioning.
 It is one of the busiest and best-connected airports in the region.
 Another airport that can be used as an alternative when coming to Punta Cana is the Aeropuerto Internacional de Las Américas, located in Santo Domingo.

 - Travel Insurance - Since there are risks of wild animals and mosquitoes with the Zika virus, travel insurance is a must when coming to the Dominican Republic.
 Do not risk, because medical issues might happen to you here.
 The crime rate is also high, so make sure that your insurance covers luggage theft as well.